commul/all4ling/content/english/docs/zeitshift/citizen-science.md

 ## Dataset

-For testing purposes, these games and activities are developed on a small selection of the entire project dataset, illustrated below.
+The citizen science component of the project focuses on newspaper issues published approximately 100 years ago (1918-1924).

 |Year  | Newspaper | N. pages |
 |------|-----------|---------:|